All Tools

 Build from Source

-Clone the repo and build everything yourself.
+Clone the repository and build the CLI, tests, or Tauri app yourself.

 Terminal